There are many terrific benefits of drones across multiple sectors. Every week, we read about the new benefits of using UAVs for inspections.

 One of the areas where drones are already making a big impact is in wildlife conservation.
 Some of our most beautiful animals are at a serious risk of extinction from poachers.
 Rhinos, Elephants, Tigers and Orangutan are commonly shot and shipped illegally for their tusks, skins and other body parts.

 In South Africa up to 2007, about 14 Rhinos were killed each year.
 From 2007 onward, the killing of rhinos increased dramatically with 1250 killed in 2014.
-Many other countries in Africa have also see a huge rise in the killing of Rhinos and Elephants.
+Other countries in Africa have also see a huge rise in the killing of Rhinos and Elephants.

 With the horrific loss of these magnificent animals, a country which allows this to happen loses it’s spirit along with the economic benefits of tourism.
 Visit the website of Conservation Drones to read some terrific stories on how this sectors is using drones for good.